 State-Wise LLC Formation Cost

 As said, the LLC setup cost is different in different states.
-As the business owner, you should consider the partnership agreements to avoid excess expenditure on the formation process.
+As a business owner, you should consider the partnership agreements to avoid excess expenditure on the formation process.
 For this reason, before you actually put the plan into motion, it’s better to have a look at how the costs vary from one region to the other.

-• Alaska: $250 setup cost and $200 needs to be paid biennially as the ongoing operating costs.
+- Alaska: $250 setup cost and $200 needs to be paid biennially as the ongoing operating costs.

-• California: $70 is charged as a setup cost, and $20 needs to be paid biennially as operating costs along with the Annual Franchise tax.
+- California: $70 is charged as a setup cost and $20 needs to be paid biennially as operating costs along with the Annual Franchise tax.

-• Connecticut: the setup cost is $120 and an ongoing fee of $20 annually as operating fees
+- Connecticut: the setup cost is $120 and an ongoing fee of $20 annually as operating fees

-• New York: $200 setup cost along with the publication charges and $9 ongoing biennial foes with an Annual filing fee
+- New York: $200 setup cost along with the publication charges and $9 ongoing biennial foes with an Annual filing fee

-• Tennessee: $300 minimum is required as the setup cost and the ongoing charges consist of Annual Franchise and Excise tax
+- Tennessee: $300 minimum is required as the setup cost and the ongoing charges consist of Annual Franchise and Excise tax

 States and LLC Filing Fees